Tursh/Tursh/README.md

 ### Competences
 - I'm fluent in C++, C#, Java, GLSL...
+- Daily user of Linux, Git, Clion and many others
 - Being autodidact, I can learn everything I need by myself

 ### Working On